Arnatious/site/content/blog/venv-primer/index.md

 ---
 title: A Short Virtual Environment Primer
 date: 2020-03-05T08:31:39-08:00
+description: A small primer on virtual environments, a standard part of the python development toolkit.
+summary: A small primer on virtual environments, a standard part of the python development toolkit.
 ---

 Virtual envs create a lightweight copy of your current Python binary and a clean, separate site packages folder.